Elevator: Uppeak calculations

-In 1975, Barney and Dos Santos developed and published the “Round Trip Time (RTT) formula”, which followed Strakosch's work.
+In 1975, Barney and Dos Santos developed and published the "Round Trip Time (RTT) formula", which followed Strakosch's work.
 This was the first formulized mathematical model and is the simplest form that is still used by traffic analyzers today.

-Modification and improvements have been made to this equation over the years, most significantly in 2000 when Peters published “Improvements to the Up Peak Round Trip Time Calculation” which improved the accuracy of the flight time calculation, making allowances for short elevator journeys when the car doesn’t reach maximum rated speed or acceleration, and added the functionality of express zones.
-This equation is now referred to as the ‘Up peak Calculation’ as it uses the assumption that all the passengers are coming into the building from the ground floor (incoming traffic) and that there are no passengers travelling from a higher floor to the ground floor (outgoing traffic) and no passengers travelling from one internal floor to another (interfloor traffic).
-This model works well if a building is at its most busy first thing in the morning, however in more complicated elevator systems, this model doesn’t work.
+Modification and improvements have been made to this equation over the years, most significantly in 2000 when Peters published "Improvements to the Up Peak Round Trip Time Calculation" which improved the accuracy of the flight time calculation, making allowances for short elevator journeys when the car does not reach maximum rated speed or acceleration, and added the functionality of express zones.
+This equation is now referred to as the 'Up peak Calculation' as it uses the assumption that all the passengers are coming into the building from the ground floor (incoming traffic) and that there are no passengers traveling from a higher floor to the ground floor (outgoing traffic) and no passengers traveling from one internal floor to another (interfloor traffic).
+This model works well if a building is at its most busy first thing in the morning; however, in more complicated elevator systems, this model does not work.

 General analysis

-In 1990, Peters published a paper titled “Lift Traffic Analysis: Formulae for the General Case” in which he developed a new formula which would account for mixed traffic patterns as well as accounting for passenger bunching using Poisson approximation.
+In 1990, Peters published a paper titled "Lift Traffic Analysis: Formulae for the General Case" in which he developed a new formula which would account for mixed traffic patterns as well as accounting for passenger bunching using Poisson approximation.
 This new General Analysis equation enabled much more complex systems to be analyzed however the equations had now become so complex that it was almost impossible to do manually and it became necessary to use software to run the calculations.
 The GA formula was extended even further in 1996 to account for double deck elevators.